SirajRafique/The-Language-Hub/Testing.md

 ### Websites used to validate my code are:
 ------------------------------------------------------

-1. Lighthouse > to identify and fix common problems affecting my sites performance, accessibility and user experience.
+**1. Lighthouse** - To identify and fix common problems affecting my sites performance, accessibility and user experience.
 By right clicking the mouse choosing inspect and viewing elements I was able to view and edit my code before making permanent changes.

 Desktop Performance